Liluah

-Liluah (also spelled Lillooah) is a neighbourhood in Howrah city of Howrah district, West Bengal, India.
+Liluah (also spelled Lillooah) is a neighbourhood in Howrah of Howrah district in the Indian state of West Bengal.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
 Liluah has a railway junction, which is the first station after Howrah station under the Eastern Railway (India).
-Its history dates back to the British era when the Liluah Carriage and wagon Workshop was set up to release pressure off Howrah.
+Its history dates back to the British era when the Liluah Carriage and Wagon Workshop was set up to release pressure off Howrah.

 Location

 Liluah is located at 22.62106°N 88.33941°E at an elevation of 13 m from MSL.
 It is located between Salkia and Belur.

 Transportation

 Air

 Nearest airport is Netaji Subhash Chandra Bose International Airport in Dumdum, Kolkata.

 Road

 Liluah is well connected with round the clock buses, auto-rickshaws and e-rickshaws.
 Grand Trunk Road (part of State Highway 6), crosses through the eastern half of the town.
-The eastern half is well linked to the western half by a rail overbridge.
+The eastern half is well linked to the western half by a rail overbridge known as Lilluah Bridge.
 It can also be accessed by Benaras road (the route followed by the Bhattanagar–Esplanade Minibus).
 Liluah can be accessed by Private Bus route number 51, 54 and 56.
 It can also be accessed by Minibuses on Satyabala-Ruby Hospital, Bally Khal-Khidirpur, Belur Math-Esplanade, Malipanchghara-Sealdah/Rajabazar, Bhattanagar-Esplanade and CSTC Bus (S32A, S23A, S23, C23) on Belgharia (Rathtala)-Howrah Station (via G.T.
 Road).